 A cold is a mild but catching viral infection that is very common during the winter months.
-In the UK adults generally catch 2-4 colds a year.
-However because infants have little resistance to infections they can be unfortunate enough to suffer around 8 colds a year .
+In the UK, adults generally catch 2 to 3 colds a year.
+However, children can experience on average 5-8 colds per year.

 How do I know if my child has a cold?

 One of the most common first signs of a cold is a general feeling of being unwell.
-If you child has a cold they may seem irritable and not their usual energetic selves.
+If your child has a cold, they may seem irritable and not their usual energetic selves.
 As the cold progresses your child may develop some of the following symptoms: Runny or blocked nose

 - Headaches, body aches and pains